MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-database/use-mariadb.md

 * [MySQL Workbench](https://www.mysql.com/products/workbench/)
 * Visual Studio Code [extension](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools-driver-mysql)

-## Use native SDK packages to connect to MariaDB on Azure
+## Use SDK packages to developer with your MariaDB on Azure

 The Azure MariaDB uses npm packages already available, such as: